Muscle Knots in Side of Leg/ IT Band

 - Rub the muscle knot to allow blood and oxygen to circulate freely to that muscle area.

 - Find the right pressure.
 When you press on a muscle knot with just the “right amount of pressure”, it can make you laugh and cry at the same time because it can “hurt so good”.
-Pressing too hard, however, can make you cry for mercy!
+Pressing too hard, however, it can make you cry for mercy!

 - If you gently rub the muscle knot you may feel tenderness in both the muscle and the muscle knot.
 Sometimes, the referred pain symptoms are able to be reproduced when pressure is applied to the muscle knot.